kumarsingaram3/Quality-Start-Classifier/README.md

 ## Project Description

 In Major League Baseball (MLB), each team has a pitching rotation they cycle through each week.
 Pitchers cannot play daily because doing so, adds wear and tear to their throwing arm, so these starts are typically once a week.
 Of the statistics that help determine a pitcher’s success in a particular start, the QS may be the most important.
 This is because a pitcher has two essential jobs: to prevent runs and force enough outs to get his teams’ batters back in a position to score.
 To get a QS, a pitcher must allow three or less earned runs and play at least six innings.
-The QS is a particularly important metric in fantasy baseball because of its correlation to other pitching categories we are trying to win: ERA, WHIP, and strikeouts.
+The QS is a particularly important metric in fantasy baseball because of its correlation to other pitching categories we are trying to win in fantasy baseball: ERA, WHIP, and strikeouts.

 ## Findings